 However, we find in this analysis that for the commercial load customer, local annual energy matching achieves a negative carbon footprint in PGE and PJM, but not in CAISO, DUKE, or LADWP (see Figure 14).
-For flat load, DUKE achieves a negative carbon footprint as well as PGE and PJM.
+For flat load, DUKE, PGE, and PJM achieve a negative carbon footprint.
 This variation is due to differences in hourly generation profiles, load profile, and LMER across balancing authorities.